d8-contrib-modules/services/README.md

-#THis project has been deprecated here and updated at its original location http://drupal.org/project/services
+#This project has been deprecated here and updated at its original location http://drupal.org/project/services